selinyldrm/selinyldrm.github.io/_pages/about.md

 👋 Hello, I’m Selin (ce-line) — a computer science researcher driven by ever-lasting curiosity and caffeine.

-🔍 My research efforts intersect at efficient Generative AI and high-performance Machine Learning systems, where I currently explore bringing state-of-the-art Large Language Model inference to resource-constrained GPUs.
-I’m particularly interested in optimizing speculative decoding algorithms on GPUs.
+🔍 My research efforts intersect at efficient Generative AI and high-performance Machine Learning systems, where I have been exploring bringing state-of-the-art Large Language Model inference to resource-constrained GPUs.
+Particularly, I’m interested in optimizing speculative decoding algorithms on GPUs.
 My doctoral advisor is [Dr. Deming Chen](https://dchen.ece.illinois.edu/).

 💻 I’ve had the privilege of interning at top-tier industry leaders, including NVIDIA, where I have made significant contributions to deep learning optimization libraries.
 In Summer 2025, I have joined AMD's Generative Ai Research Team in California, working on speculative decoding for image generation.